-The activities of insurgents in the North East Nigeria are showing no sign of abating, going by reports from different agencies in and outside of the country such as (amnesty international, 2015, International Organization for Migration, 2015 & Eme & Ugwu, 2016).
-Apart from concerns about the escalating number of internally displaced persons (IDPs), the poor living conditions in IDP camps is alarming and calls for more commitment from all concerned.
-The growing number of IDPs from the North East is much a threat to insurgency itself.
-Reports from International Organization for Migration (2015) has it that the few available camps lack adequate facilities and in addition, their poor sanitation situation makes them breeding grounds for diseases that could balloon into epidemics;
+The humanitarian crisis resulting from activities of insurgents in the North East of the country is showing no sign of abating, going by reports from different agencies in and outside of the country such as (Amnesty International, 2015, International Organization for

+Migration, 2015 & Eme & Ugwu, 2016).
+Apart from concerns about the escalating number of internally displaced persons (IDPs), the poor living conditions in the IDPs camps is alarming and calls for more commitment from all concerned.
+The growing number of IDPs from the North East is as much a threat as the insurgency itself.
+Reports from International Organization for Migration (2015) has it that the few available camps lack adequate facilities and in addition, their poor sanitation situation makes them breeding grounds for diseases that could balloon into epidemics; something Nigerian government cannot afford.
+The situation in that part of the country, where insurgents have held sway for a long time now, leaving blood and tears in their wake has worsened recently, with the taking over of some towns in the region by the insurgents.
+Fortunately, many of them have been reclaimed by the military and many of the insurgents killed and subdued.

-something Nigerian government cannot control.
-The situation in north east, Nigeria, where insurgents have held sway for a long time now, leaving blood and tears in their wake has worsened recently, has taking over some towns in the region by the insurgents.
-Fortunately, many of them have been reclaimed by the military and many of them have been killed and subdued by insurgents.
-In spite of this success recorded by the military, it is not yet time for residents and indigenes of the affected towns, many of whom are currently forced to take refuge in camps across neighboring countries of Chad, Cameroun and Niger and states, where they face the challenges of insufficient food and water, and poor sanitation.
-The Borno State government has reportedly spent over N20billion in the last three years to assist and resettle IDPs across the state and rebuild their houses, IDMC, (2014).
-Sadly, the houses have been destroyed again by the defiant insurgents.
+In spite of this success recorded by the military, it is not yet uhuru for residents and indigenes of the affected towns, many of whom are currently forced to take refuge in camps across neighboring countries of Chad, Cameroun and Niger and states, where they face the challenges of insufficient food and water, and poor sanitation.
+The Borno State government has reportedly spent over N2obillion in the last three years to assist and resettle IDPs across the state and rebuild their houses.
+Sadly though, the houses have been destroyed again by the defiant insurgents.
 It is almost two years now since about N58billion was raised by the federal government to support victims of terror in the country, but since the ceremony, nothing more has been heard.
 Could it be that those who promised funds are yet to redeem their pledges?
-And what is the committee on the funds doing about it, so that the support these victims urgently need can be provided.
+And what is the committee on the funds doing about it, so that the support these victims urgently need can be provided?

-Besides, available statistics shows that Nigeria has the highest number of displaced persons in Africa which is estimated at 3.3 million as at the year 2014 (Internally Displaced Monitoring Center (IDMC, 2014).
-The figure includes those displaced as a result of Boko Haram attacks, communal conflicts, floods disaster and incessant clash between farmers and Fulani herdsmen in Northeast Nigeria.
+Besides, available statistics shows that Nigeria has the highest number of displaced persons in Africa which is estimated at 3.3 million as at the year 2014 (Internally Displaced Monitoring Center [IDMC], 2014).
+The figure includes those displaced as a result of Boko Haram attacks, communal conflicts, floods disaster and incessant clashed between farmers and Fulani herdsmen in Northeast Nigeria.
 On a global scale, Nigeria is ranked behind Syria, with 6.5 million IDPs and Colombia with 5.7 million.
-IDMC (2014) asserts that the IDPs figures have risen unprecedentedly in the preceding years due largely to increase number of Boko Haram attacks, heavy-landed counter-insurgency and ongoing intercommunal violent conflicts in some communities across the country.
+IDMC (2014) asserts that the IDPs figures have risen unprecedentedly in the preceding years due largely to increase number of Boko Haram attacks, heavy-landed counter-insurgency and ongoing inter-communal violent conflicts in some communities across the country.
 For instance, the clashes between farmers and Fulani herdsmen in states of Benue, Taraba, Zamfara, Borno, Adamawa and Kaduna displaced 100,000 persons in 2014.
 Over the years, the growth of IDPs figure in Nigeria is quite alarming.

 As at April, 2015, IDMC estimates that 1,538,982 people were forced to flee their various homes in Nigeria.
 This figure includes people displaced as a result of brutal attacks by Boko Haram insurgency, the government led counter-insurgency operations against the group.
-The biggest rise in the number of IDPs was recorded in Borno state, one of the North-eastern state ravaged by Boko Haram insurgency, followed by Adamawa, and Yobe states.
+The biggest rise in the number of IDPs was recorded in Borno state, one of the Northeastern state ravaged by Boko Haram insurgency, followed by Adamawa, and Yobe states.